-2.3 INDIVIDUAL COMPONENTS
+2.3 Individual Components

-- 1. Typically, individual components are used for small projects that are not more than 900 m^2 (10,000 sq. ft.), where wall heights are less than 4.3 m (14') or where the use of a boom truck, scissors lift and telescopic boom lift is not practical. - 2.
-Components that are shipped individually require less trucking space since the components can be stacked tightly to completely fill a closed trailer or container.
-The individual CONFORM
+1. Typically, individual components are used for small projects that are not more than 900 m2 (10,000 sq. ft.), where wall heights are less than 4.3 m (14') or where the use of a boom truck, scissors lift and telescopic boom lift is not practical.

-- components are manually loaded and unloaded from the closed trailer.
-Generally, it takes approximately 4 hours for 6 men to unload a 53' trailer or a 40' container.
-The components are stored in neat piles as close as possible to the final wall locations. - 3.
-Alternately, the individual components can be packaged onto skids and loaded and unloaded from a closed trailer or an open flat-bed with a forklift.
-This is very helpful for multi-level construction since the skids of material can be placed directly on the upper floor slabs.
-Each skid of material is approximately 450 kg (1000 lb). - 4.
-The components must be well organized at the site and are erected manually piece by piece as CONFORM is assembled. - 5.
-The individual components are erected manually from ladders, rolling scaffolds or man-lifts.
-Approximately 40 lineal meters (120 lineal feet) of wall, 4.5 m (14') high, can be erected and braced in a day with a crew of 6 men working for 10 hours. - 6.
-The bracing is erected as the CONFORM erection progresses and typically involves light framing using wood or cold formed steel members.
+2. Components that are shipped individually require less trucking space since the components can be stacked tightly to completely fill a closed trailer or container.
+The individual CONFORM components are manually loaded and unloaded from the closed trailer.
+Generally, it takes approximately 4 hours for 6 men to unload a 48' trailer or a 40' container.
+The components are stored in neat piles as close as possible to the final wall locations.

+3. Alternately, the individual components can be packaged onto skids and loaded and unloaded from a closed trailer or an open flat-bed with a forklift.
+This is very helpful for multilevel construction since the skids of material can be placed directly on the upper floor slabs.
+The skids may contain up to 45 box connectors or 30 panels and may weigh 450 kg (1000 lb) per skid.

-2.4 PRE-ASSEMBLED WALL SECTIONS
+4. The components must be well organized at the site and are erected manually piece by piece as CONFORM is assembled.

+5. The individual components are erected manually from ladders, rolling scaffolds or man-lifts.
+Approximately 40 lineal meters (120 lineal feet) of wall, 4.5 m (14') high, can be erected and braced in a day with a crew of 6 men working for 10 hours.

+6. The bracing is erected as the CONFORM erection progresses and typically involves light framing using wood or cold formed steel members.

+2.3 Construction using Individual Components

+2.4 Pre-assembled Wall Sections